 - Training rural health workers includes train doctors about HIV in their specific issues and its management as well as to cultural competence, especially for those people who work with multicultural patients and multiracial populations.

 - Increase the number of medical providers in rural counties or offer incentives for HIV experts offer their services to rural communities.

-“Yes, Hygiene is the daughter of secular rots"Merit and wrote Slabachon rural roads.
+“Yes, Hygiene is the daughter of secular rots"Merit and Slabach wrote on rural roads.